ShingZhanho/HKU-Notes/site/docs/contribution/syntax-reference/metadata.json.md

 - **Type**: `string`
 - **Default**: `"https://shingzhanho.github.io/HKU-Notes/files/[BUILD_TARGET]/[OUTPUT_FILE]"` for primary, `"https://github.com/ShingZhanho/HKU-Notes/tree/master/src/[BUILD_TARGET]"` for secondary,
 where `[BUILD_TARGET]` is the name of the build target, and `[OUTPUT_FILE]` is the value of `build.output_file`.

+### `authors`

+- **Description**: A list of authors for the target.
+Each author must be a string, whose value is defined in `/site/docs/statics/authors/authors.json`.
+- **Type**: `array` of `string`
+- **Default**: `["@unknown"]` (an array containing a single string `@unknown`, which is a placeholder for unknown authors)
+- **Accepted Values**: Any string that is a valid key in the `/site/docs/statics/authors/authors.json` file.

+!!! note "Main Author and Coauthors"

+    Add an exclamation mark (`!`) before the author string to indicate that this is the main author of the target.
+    At most one author can be the main author.
+Having more than one main author will cause the build pipeline to fail.
+    The unknown author `@unknown` cannot be the main author.

+    If no main author is specified, the first author in the alphabetical order will be treated as the main author.

+    All other authors are sorted in alphabetical order according to their `display_name` in the definition.

+Also refer to the [syntax reference for `authors.json`](./syntax-reference/authors.json.md) for the details about how to define authors in the `authors.json` file.